 And, according to Bullinger, the noun foreknowledge means: ‘a perceiving beforehand’.
 This word is used in Acts 2:23 where Jesus “was handed over to you [the Jews] by God’s deliberate plan and foreknowledge” and in 1 Peter 1:2 where we find that we “have been chosen according to the foreknowledge of God the Father.“

-As you can see from the definitions, both variations of the word are expressing that something is known or perceived before it happens, and in the Scripture it is applied to God; that God knows beforehand what will happen in the future.
+As you can see from the definitions, both variations of the word are expressing that something is known or perceived before it happens, and in the Scripture, it is applied to God; that God knows beforehand what will happen in the future.
 Furthermore, God does not just know it shortly before it happens.
 His foreknowledge of the universe extends to eternity past.
 God has always known what will happen during the course of our history.

 Foreknowledge in Calvinism

 How does God know the future?
 How can he have foreknowledge?
 Many Calvinists would say that God knows the future because he decreed it.
-That the universe and everything in it are operating according to God’s deterministic plan.
+That the universe and everything in it is operating according to God’s deterministic plan.
 For the Calvinist foreknowledge is based on foreordination.

 In the above four verses that deal with foreknowledge, the Calvinist assumes foreordination because of their deterministic outlook; an example of interpreting Scripture to support your theology.
 But if you are not bound to determinism, then these passages simply read that God knew beforehand.
 He knew what we would do.
 And he knew who would come to him in faith.
 That is after all what foreknowledge means: a perceiving beforehand.